Kinetic Geodesic Voronoi Diagrams in a Simple Polygon: Introduction

-\subparagraph{Related Work.} Our data structures are based on the Kinetic Data Structures (KDS) framework introduced by Basch~\etal~\cite{bgh-dsmd-99}.
-In this framework motions are assumed to be known in advance.
+Parallel to this work on geodesic environments, kinetic data structures (KDS) have been used for a wide range of problems in different settings.
+We refer the reader to the survey by Basch \etal~\cite{bgh-dsmd-99} for an overview of these results.
+Our data structures follows the same framework: points move linearly in a known direction.
 Each KDS maintains a set of \emph{certificates} that together certify that the KDS currently correctly represents the target structure.
 Typically these certificates involve a few objects each and represent some simple geometric primitive.
 For example a certificate may indicate that three points form a clockwise oriented triangle.
 As the points move these certificates may become invalid, requiring the KDS to update.
 This requires repairing the target structure and creating new certificates.
 Such a certificate failure is called an (\emph{internal}) \emph{event}.
 An event is \emph{external} if the target structure also changes.
 The performance of a KDS is measured according to four measures.
 A KDS is considered \emph{compact} if it requires little space, generally close to linear, \emph{responsive} if each event is processed quickly, generally polylogarithmic time, \emph{local} if each site participates in few events, and \emph{efficient} if the ratio between external and internal events is small, generally polylogarithmic.
 Note that for efficiency it is common to compare the worst-case number of events for either case.